briarsweetbriar/rubber_stamp/README.md

  1. Add ControlledVersioning to your gemfile: `gem 'controlled_versioning'`
  2. Run bundler: `bundle install`
- 3. Run this in your app folder: `rails generate controlled_versioning:install:migrations`
+ 3. Run this in your app folder: `rake controlled_versioning:install:migrations`
  4. Run your migrations: `rake db:migrate`
  5. Add `acts_as_versionable` to the models you want to have controlled versioning